This Is Gigi Hadid's Favorite Meal To Cook Will Surprise You

 Gigi Hadid may be a supermodel, but she's also a family woman.

-She and her siblings Anwar and Bella Hadid are tight-knit, and she recently told Elle that cooking for her family is one of her favourite pastimes.
+She and her siblings Anwar and Bella Hadid are tight-knit, and she recently told Elle that cooking for her family is one of her favorite pastimes.

 When asked how she defines happiness, she said it's "the things that ground you.
 For me it's art and cooking, for example, and when I can be with my friends and the people I love and do simple things.
 That's when I'm the happiest."